 Owners must maintain detailed supporting documentation of all expenses reimbursed by HUD through a Tier I or Tier II CSP, such as receipts, paid invoices, and staff time and attendance records.
-Documentation must be made available upon request to HUD, its duly authorized representative, the Comptroller General of the United States, or a U.S. Attorney, for purposes of audit or other compliance monitoring.
+Documentation must be made available upon request to HUD, its duly authorized representative, the HUD Office of the Inspector General, the Comptroller General of the United States, or a U.S. Attorney, for purposes of audit or other compliance monitoring.